sondregronas/YNAB-Shared-Categories/README.md

 <br>

 ## Usage
-To use this application, install Python from above and run the script once, and edit (alternatively create) the key.txt with your own access token from https://app.youneedabudget.com/settings/developer
+To use this application, install Python from above and run the script once.
+The file 'YNAB_Shared_Categories.cfg' will be created in the same directory.
+Edit this using a text editor and add your own access-token from: https://app.youneedabudget.com/settings/developer

-After you've added the Shared Delta Accounts and categories as described below, run it again to create initial caches (A /caches/ folder should appear).
+After you've added the Shared Delta Accounts and categories as described below, run it again to create initial caches (A caches/ folder should appear).
+If you run into errors, try creating the caches folder manually.

 And you're done.
 Now everytime you want to synchronize the transactions run it again.
-I'm not sure how to automate the process on Windows/Mac, but I'll eventually try and set something up using a website if I can.
+I'll eventually try and set something up using a website if I can.

 #### Budgets
 In the budgets you wish to share categories with, create a checking account and name it Delta, or somethinge else.